 Intake Phone Call (no cost)

 The intake phone call can be scheduled at your convenience during the work day.
 It is used to determine the appropriateness of outpatient medication assisted treatment for your specific situation.
 All patients are not appropriate to receive outpatient treatment due to the severity of their opiate addiction.

 Your first appointment at our clinic will take 60 to 90 minutes.
 If an intake packet is sent to you prior to your appointment, please have it completed prior to coming to your appointment.
-During this appointment you will meet with our staff to ensure your paperwork in completed and answer any additional questions you may have.
-We will take your medical history, take your vitals and a urine sample.
-You will meet with a physician and together you will discuss if Suboxone treatment is right for you.
+During this appointment you will meet with our staff to ensure your paperwork is completed and answer any additional question you may have.
+We will document your medical history, take your vitals, and collect a urine sample.
+You will meet with a provider and together you will discuss if Suboxone treatment is right for you.
 Any other referrals that are needed to help ensure your success with outpatient medication assisted treatment will be initiated at this appointment, including counseling.

 |Intake Call||Intake Appointment||Stabilization Period||Ongoing Maintenance|

 |Counseling||-||Initiated||2 per month||1 per month|